GeostatsGuy/MultivariateModeling/README.md

 For more about Michael check out these links:

 #### [Twitter](https://twitter.com/geostatsguy) | [GitHub](https://github.com/GeostatsGuy) | [Website](http://michaelpyrcz.com) | [GoogleScholar](https://scholar.google.com/citations?user=QVZ20eQAAAAJ&hl=en&oi=ao) | [Book](https://www.amazon.com/Geostatistical-Reservoir-Modeling-Michael-Pyrcz/dp/0199731446) | [YouTube](https://www.youtube.com/channel/UCLqEr-xV-ceHdXXXrTId5ig)  | [LinkedIn](https://www.linkedin.com/in/michael-pyrcz-61a648a1)

-#### Join Us

-Come and join us as we learn more about subsurface data analytics, modeling and statistical / machine learning.

-* **The Lectures**: During the term I will record the lectures and place them on YouTube.

-* **The Project**: There is a dataset for you to work with, or use your own.

-* **Updates**: check out our project updates as we work through this term-long subsurface modeling project.

-* **Opensource**: work in Jupyter Notebook with workflow development in Python.

-* **GeostatsPy**: GSLIB++ functionality in Python for great, efficient experiential learning.

-* **Professional Communicaton**: class is conducted like a subsurface asset team with myself as the subsurface asset team lead.
-Practice professional communication, oral and written reporting.

 #### Want to Work Together?